If you are looking for a quick and easy homemade golden syrup recipe, this is the recipe for you!

 I am sharing on this page, my true and tried golden syrup recipe that is not only easy to make but also super delicious.

 There are many dessert recipes out there that call for the use of golden syrup.
-While you can find golden syrup in most groceries or baking supplies stores, its never the same as making your own homemade golden syrup.
+While you can find golden syrup in most groceries or baking supplies stores, its never the same as making your own golden syrup.
 One thing for sure, you save quite a bit of money by making your own, and not to forget the freshness and exclusiveness of it being made at home, with all the TLC.

 I do not quite know why golden syrup is called as such, but I believe it could be from its color.
 The syrup has a deep gold hue to it (or amber), similar to honey and maple syrup.
 While all three might look the same, the difference is definitely noticeable in the taste.
 Honey has a more intense taste while maple syrup is normally a little lighter.
 The golden syrup on the other hand has a slightly caramelized and tangy taste to it.